jman985/UMN-Press-Twitter-Widget/README.md

 ```

-If you would like to name your database something else, you will need to change `umn_app` to the name of your new database name in `server/modules/pool.js`
+If you would like to change the name your database to something else, you will need to update the name in the configuration object located on line 34 in `server/modules/pool.js`

 ## Development Setup Instructions